45 Years Ago: Pink Floyd’s ‘Wall’ Tour Reinvents the Rock Concert

 The production included huge inflatable puppets — also designed by Scarfe — representing several characters and a four-piece surrogate band wearing Pink Floyd masks.
 Two props from previous tours — the flying pig ("Run Like Hell") and a model plane that crashed into the stage ("In the Flesh?") — were incorporated into the stage show.

-The surrogate band, comprised of Snowy White (guitar), Andy Bown (bass), Willie Wilson (drums) and Peter Wood (keyboards), were also used to recreate the complex arrangements from the record, and a quartet of backing vocalists were also hired.
-White was replaced by Andy Roberts for the 1981 shows.
+The surrogate band, comprised of Snowy White (guitar), Andy Bown (bass), Willie Wilson (drums) and Peter Wood (keyboards), was also used to recreate the complex arrangements from the record.
+A quartet of backing vocalists was also hired.
+Andy Roberts then replaced White for the 1981 shows.

 Waters said he had additional film of which Gilmour was unaware in 2009, and that it could possibly see the light of day.
 Audio from the Earls Court dates was released in 2000 as Is There Anybody Out There?
 The Wall Live 1980–81.